Call us: 07718 087 564

 Warm water means higher metabolism, more waste, and lower oxygen.

-• Increase aeration, run air pumps or Bakki showers
+Add air pumps or Bakki showers

-• Watch ammonia and nitrite closely.
+Test ammonia and nitrite more often

-• Feed smaller amounts more often.
-Don’t overdo it.
+Feed smaller amounts more often

 Autumn